ofux/Digger-Documentation/README.md

 Digger now supports realtime editing, at runtime.
 To enable Digger at runtime, you **must** add `DiggerMasterRuntime` component in your scene(s).
 The easiest way to do this is to click on *Tools > Digger > Setup for runtime* menu.
 This will add an empty GameObject in your scene named "Digger Master Runtime" with the `DiggerMasterRuntime` attached to it.

 <img src="assets/img/setup-runtime.png" alt="Package Manager" width="250"/>

+> Note: make sure your terrain has at least one layer properly defined (with a texture).
+If you have several terrains, make sure they share the same layers as Digger will only get layers that are common to all terrains.

 ### Use